rschoon/simplerouter/docs/index.rst

     router.add_route('/path/{variable}/extra', viewfunc)

-By default, variables will match any string not containing a forward slash.
-Alternatively, variables can match more or less restrictively by providing a colon and a regular expression after the variable name:
+By default, path variables will match any string not containing a forward slash.
+Normally, a variable matches any character other than a forward slash, but an alternate regular expression can be provided after variable name with a colon character:

 .. code-block:: python

     router.add_route(r'/path/{variable:\d+}', viewfunc)

-Any variables specified in the route path can be accessed in a dictionary attached to the ``Request`` object called ``urlvars``:
+Any path variables specified in the route path can be accessed in a dictionary attached to the ``Request`` object called ``urlvars``:

 .. code-block:: python